ARRIVING ON SITE

 ATMS are on site in the music bowl by the food vendors, although we do encourage you to come with cash in case they need servicing or if you are inspired to exceed your daily withdrawal limits.

-ADA day parking and ADA car camping is available in our Alter Abled Camp, for those who require a closer proximity to the main stage area.
-If you have further accessibility needs or questions, please don’t hesitate to contact us at email@example.com.
+Accessible day parking and Accessible car camping is available for those who require a closer proximity to the main stage area.
+In order to accommodate all our guests with accessibility needs, each guest is allowed one vehicle and up to four companions in Accessible camping.
+Everyone must arrive in the same vehicle.
+Please bring your placard to the box office to receive an Accessible parking sticker.
+No pre-registration is required.
+If you have further accessibility needs or questions, please don’t hesitate to contact us at firstname.lastname@example.org.

 WHAT TO BRING AND NOT TO BRING

-Shade for camp and stakes to tie it down – we may ask you to drop shade structures if not secured properly.
+- Stay Cool.
+Water, sunscreen, hats, umbrellas, shade for camp and stakes to tie it down.
+We may ask you to drop shade structures if not secured properly.

-Wagon – very handy for hauling gear around and sleeping kids back from from the stages.
+- Wagon.
+Very handy for hauling gear into Walk-In Camping and sleeping kids back from the stage.

 No firearms, weapons, or hate.